EricZinda/Perplexity/backlog_will.md

 - ESL Architecture
+  - handle_world_event() is the one place where all interpretations go
+  - Most states of the world like "see" and "have" are modelled using those words as relations
+  - RequestVerbTransitive/Intransitive convert various request verb forms into requests
   - Command/Response
     - Scenario: I'd like 2 steaks (at the front door) -> works and it shouldn't
       - Individual solutions succeed with RespondOperations instead of failures